hoshisorakangetsu/TARC-FOUNDATION-SEM3/Multimedia/Chap3Img.md

     - Capable of solving the problem of quantization and color banding (by creating the transitional color on the hard stops [if this is chim sila ignore XD])
     ![Dithering](./imgRes/mtm_c2_dithering.png)
     - *if you zoom in on the photo you can see small dots on the dithered image*

+### Device dependence
+- dimensions of an image depend on the resolution of the output device.
+- Monitors generally have lower spatial resolution (again, idk if this is still the case now)
+    - Mac: 72ppi
+    - PC: 9ppi
+- Printers generally have higher spatial resolution: 300dpi to 2400dpi
+- bitmapped images are device-dependent:
+    - 300ppi image prints the original size on a 300ppi printer
+    - 300ppi image is greatly enlarged on a 72ppi monitor

 # Resampling Bitmapped Image
 > Process of increasing or decreasing the number of samples described in a file (changes the original image)